Complete Blood Count (CBC)

 How is the complete blood count test (CBC) done?

 The complete blood count (CBC) test is performed by obtaining a few milliliters (one to two teaspoons) of blood sample directly form the patient.
 It can be done in many settings including the doctor's office, laboratories, and hospitals.
-The skin is wiped clean with an alcohol pad, and then a needle is inserted through the area of cleansed skin into to patient's vein (one that can be visualized from the skin.)
-The blood is then pulled from the needle by a syringe or by a connection to a special vacuumed vial where it is collected.
-This sample is then taken to the laboratory for analysis.
+The skin is wiped clean with an alcohol pad, and a needle is inserted through the area of cleansed skin into to patient's vein (one that can be visualized from the skin.)
+The blood is pulled from the needle by a syringe or by a connection to a special vacuumed vial where it is collected.
+This sample is taken to the laboratory for analysis.

 Viewers share their comments